Vietnam.vn - Nền tảng quảng bá Việt Nam

 Therefore, many domestic fans are concerned that the team is at risk of falling into a similar situation.
 Discussing this issue, Mr. Truong said that the federation will work with the coaching staff and athletes to learn from experience in the future.

 "This is a difficult issue.
 In principle, FIVB must have a clear written request if they want to check and evaluate a certain issue.
 Only then will we have a basis to recommend to athletes and clubs.
-There are regulations that are mandatory, but there are also regulations that are voluntary.
+There are mandatory regulations, but there are also voluntary regulations.
 FIVB has never issued any document stating that providing this detailed personal information is mandatory for review.

 However, from its perspective, the federation is also discussing with the coaching staff and athletes about this issue.
 Of course there will be difficulties because some matters are related to personal privacy.
 The parties will sit together to learn from experience and review to avoid similar cases from happening."